-Razorback is a 1984 Australian horror feature film, based on Peter Brennan’s novel, written by Everett De Roche, and directed by Russell Mulcahy who would later make the first two films in the Highlander trilogy.
+Razorback is a 1984 Australian action-horror film, based on Peter Brennan’s novel, written by Everett De Roche, and directed by Russell Mulcahy who would later make the first two films in the Highlander trilogy.
 The movie stars Gregory Harrison, Arkie Whiteley, Bill Kerr and Judy Morris.

 By the early 1980s, Australian Russell Mulcahy had established himself as one of the leading music video directors in the world.
 He wanted to make features but at that point had only been offered musicals – a proposed sequel to Flashdance that was never made and Space Riders.
 He was offered Razorback in August 1982 and immediately accepted the job.
 The movie was mostly shot in Broken Hill.